 The Bank of Fayetteville was founded on values and principles of treating customers the way we would want to be treated.
 It's our philosophy that every community needs a local bank that is owned and operated by local shareholders.

 John Lewis initially started with twelve partners: Linda Catron, Lana Hammons, Janice Torbett, Becky Hawkins, Gary Garton, Patty Price, Sherry Dillard, Dennis Smith, Mark Renner and Paul Gayer.
-In the past 19 years the number of bank partners has grown to 125.
+Over the years, the number of bank partners has grown tremendously.
 In 2004, John Lewis stepped down as President and brought Mary Beth Brooks on board to fill those duties.
-In 2005, John completed his retirement and Brooks assumed the President and CEO duties.
+With eight branches up and running, our network of banking continues to expand.

-Today the bank operates out of eight locations, the Main Bank on the Fayetteville Square, the North Branch on North College, the South Branch on South School, the Train Branch on Dickson Street, the East Branch at Crossover the corner or Hwy 45 and 265, the Wedington Branch on Wedington Dr./Hwy 16, the West Fork Branch, and the Prairie Grove Branch on west Hwy 62.
+Today, the bank operates out of eight locations, the Main Bank on the Fayetteville Square, the North Branch on North College, the Train Branch on Dickson Street, the East Branch at Crossover on the corner of Hwy 45 and 265, the Wedington Branch on Wedington Dr./Hwy 16, the West Fork Branch, the Prairie Grove Branch on west Hwy 62, and the Farmington Branch.